Abraham Bolden: Trials

-The following day on July 7, the prosecution's chief witness, Jones, testified that Bolden attempted to sell him government information for $50,000.
-He said that Bolden had driven him to a park where he showed him parts of a Secret Service file.
-During his testimony on July 9, Bolden denied all charges against him.
-He also denied that he had offered Richard Walter, an informant, $500 to kill Jones and said that he had only told Walter to stay away from Jones.
-Bolden's first jury deadlocked 11-1 in favor of conviction, at which time presiding judge Joseph Sam Perry issued an Allen charge in which he expressed his belief that Bolden was guilty but that the jury was free to disregard his opinion.
-The jury remained deadlocked, and Perry declared a mistrial on July 11, 1964.
+The following day on July 7, Jones—the prosecution's chief witness—testified that Bolden had attempted to sell government information for $50,000.
+He said Bolden had driven him to a park where he showed him parts of a Secret Service file.
+In his testimony on July 9, Bolden denied all the charges.
+He also denied he had offered Richard Walter, an informant, $500 to kill Jones, and said he only warned Walter to stay away from Jones.
+Twice during deliberations, the jury reached an impasse.
+After the first occurrence, Judge Perry issued an Allen charge in which he told the jury that the evidence sustained a guilty verdict, but that the jury was free to disregard his opinion.
+Nevertheless, the jury remained deadlocked at 11-1 (in favor of conviction), and Perry declared a mistrial on July 11, 1964.
 He set August 3 as the date for a new trial.

-Bolden was re-tried.
-On August 12, 1964, the jury found Bolden guilty of the charges and Judge Perry sentenced him to six years in prison.
+On August 12, 1964, the jury in the second trial found Bolden guilty of the charges and Judge Perry sentenced him to six years in prison.
 Perry had the option to sentence him to 25 years and $165,000 ($15,000 plus three times the amount of the bribe).
-Bolden was reported to have responded tearfully to the verdict: "If at the time of my arrest I ever embarrassed any agency of the United States, it was because at the time I thought my statements were true.
-I did not mean to embarrass anybody.
-I ask you, please have mercy.
-In God's name, please have mercy!"
+Bolden was reported to have responded tearfully to the verdict and to have apologized by saying that "if at the time of my arrest I ever embarrassed any agency of the United States it was because I thought at the time my statements were true."
 Acknowledging Bolden's apology, Hanrahan told the media: "The verdict completely rejects the outrageous charges made by the defendant and confirms the public's belief in the absolute integrity of the U.S. Secret Service."

-Bolden was fired by the Service in August 1964.
+Bolden filed a notice of appeal.
+In that same month of August, he was fired by the Secret Service.
 While his appeal was pending, Bolden was employed in Chicago by the Ingersoll Products Division of the Borg-Warner Corporation as an assembly line inspector of government ordered helmets and canteens.
 At Ingersoll, he was credited with starting a collection among fellow employees that raised enough money to send 75,000 cigarettes to American military forces in South Vietnam.
 During that time, he was also an official for Local 333 of the United Automobile Workers.